karanchawla/sb-voice-dev/README.md

 ## To do

-1. Create a websocket connection manager for the client
+~ - Create a websocket connection manager for the client~ ~ - Set up a simple dir structure ~
-2. Set up a websocket connection with a FastAPI server
+- Set up a websocket connection with a FastAPI server
-3. Read audio file on the server, run the STT -> LLM -> TTS
+- Read audio file on the server, run the STT -> LLM -> TTS
-4. Figure out what APIs to use for STT, LLM, and TTS services
+- Figure out what APIs to use for STT, LLM, and TTS services
-5. Stream audio chunks from the server back to the client
+- Stream audio chunks from the server back to the client
-6. Play received audio back to the user
+- Play received audio back to the user